pebgroup/taxonomy_matcher/NCBI_taxonomy/README.md

 **Step 4: Run `Spermatophyta_sp_authority_format_v4.py`**

-  This script will reformat the NCBI taxonomy file, mainly split taxon Authority into a different column, and correct the taxon status (for examples a _"varietas"_ assigned to  _"species"_).
+  This script will reformat the NCBI taxonomy file, mainly split taxon Authority into a seperated column (since ncbi authority infomration is stick with species names in one column), and correct the taxon status (for example, some cases in ncbi,  a _"varietas"_ assigned to  _"species"_).

   It also generates 4 output files: